-- (a) Consists of non-recourse mortgage notes payable. - (b) Includes \$258.2 million of outstanding borrowings under the terms of our \$350 million previously existing revolving credit agreement (in place as of June 30, 2021), which was amended and restated on July 2, 2021 and has a new maturity date of July 2, 2025, as well as an increased borrowing capacity to \$375 million. - (c) Includes a \$50 million interest rate swap that became effective on September 16, 2019, and a \$35 million interest rate swap that became effective on January 15, 2020, both of which are scheduled to mature during 2024.
+- (a) Consists of non-recourse mortgage notes payable. - (b) Includes \$276.8 million of outstanding borrowings under the terms of our \$375 million revolving credit agreement which has a maturity date of July 2, 2025. - (c) Includes a \$50 million interest rate swap that became effective on September 16, 2019, and a \$35 million interest rate swap that became effective on January 15, 2020, both of which are scheduled to mature during 2024.
 Additionally, included is a \$55 million interest rate swap that became effective on March 25, 2020, which is scheduled to mature in 2027.

-As calculated based upon our variable rate debt outstanding as of June 30, 2021 that is subject to interest rate fluctuations, and giving effect to the above-mentioned interest rate swap, each 1% change in interest rates would impact our net income by approximately \$1.2 million.
+As calculated based upon our variable rate debt outstanding as of September 30, 2021 that is subject to interest rate fluctuations, and giving effect to the above-mentioned interest rate swap, each 1% change in interest rates would impact our net income by approximately \$1.4 million.